DEVELOPMENTS IN DUTCH CARIBBEAN FINANCIAL LAW

 THE LAWYER AS A VIRTUOSO OF LANGUAGE (PART II)

-Another example is the Directive of the European Commission of 18 February 1985 (85/205/EEC) adapting to technical progress Council Directive 71/127/EEC on the approximation of the laws of the Member States relating to the rear-view mirrors of motor vehicles.
-The term “rear-view mirror” in itself means a device excluding complex optical systems such as periscopes, intended to give a clear view to the rear and side of the vehicle within the fields of vision defined in item 5 of Annex III.
+The use of technical concepts has a useful function Another example is the Directive of the European Commission of 18 February 1985 (85/205/EEC) adapting to technical progress Council Directive 71/127/EEC on the approximation of the laws of the Member States relating to the rear-view mirrors of motor vehicles.
+The term “rear-view mirror” in itself means… Continue reading THE LAWYER AS A VIRTUOSO OF LANGUAGE (PART II)

 THE LAWYER AS A VIRTUOSO OF LANGUAGE (PART I)

-Language is the instrument par excellence of the advocate (attorney; lawyer).
-He uses language to lay down agreements, to provide legal advices, to formulate Court documents, to send demand letters, to make his plea or to conduct talks with clients or counterparties, to send invoices, in short: to practice his profession.
-For many people what advocates write down is difficult to fathom.
-One of the reasons for this is because legislation and regulations are formulated rather formally and in an indirect form while using a lot of abstract concepts.
-Here are only …
+The use of technical concepts has a useful function Language is the instrument par excellence of the advocate (attorney; lawyer).
+He uses language to lay down agreements, to provide legal advices, to formulate Court documents, to send demand letters, to make his plea or to conduct talks with clients or counterparties, to send invoices, in… Continue reading THE LAWYER AS A VIRTUOSO OF LANGUAGE (PART I)

 THE LAWYER AS ORATOR